 - The overall quality of the evaluation plan; - Demonstrated expertise, experience, and the technical capacity to incorporate collected data into program operations to ensure continuous quality improvement.
-The extent to which the evaluation plan includes necessary components (descriptions of the inputs, key processes, variables to be measured, expected outcomes of the funded activities, and how key measures will be reported), as well as a description of how the organization will collect data in such a way that allows for accurate and timely reporting, and program needs/gaps to be filled; - The quality of the methods and proposed approach for using results, and how performance outcomes will inform program development and service delivery; and - The strength of your plan to utilize both quantitative and qualitative data to inform RCQI efforts to periodically review program progress and make adjustments in order to optimize program output.
+The extent to which the evaluation plan includes necessary

+- The quality of the methods and proposed approach for using results, and how performance outcomes will inform program development and service delivery; and - The strength of your plan to utilize both quantitative and qualitative data to inform RCQI efforts to periodically review program progress and make adjustments in order to optimize program output.

-(b): PROJECT SUSTAINIBILITY (10 points) - Corresponds to Section IV's Impact Subsection (b) Project Sustainability
+(b): PROJECT SUSTAINIBILITY (10 points) - Corresponds to Section IV's Impact Sub-section (b) Project Sustainability